 Scroll Down and click on the links below to learn more!

-- What is Probate Court and how does it work If you want to understand a little more about the Plymouth County Probate Court, what it does and how it operates, you can click on the link “What is Probate Court” to find out more information.
+- If you want to understand a little more about the Plymouth County Probate Court, what it does and how it operates, you can click on the link “What is Probate Court” to find out more information.

-- Common Legal Terms For an explanation of some legal terms, click on “Common Legal Terms”.
+- For an explanation of some legal terms, click on “Common Legal Terms”.

-- Ten Suggestions before you go to Court For helpful hints before going to court, click on “Ten Suggestions before you go to Court”.
+- For helpful hints before going to court, click on “Ten Suggestions before you go to Court”.

-- More Helpful Information Here you can download Brochures and Pamphlets that will help you with further information.
-Here you will also find an Application for DOR services and a pamphlet that was contributed by the Massachusetts Department of Revenue regarding Paternity.
+- Here you can download Brochures and Pamphlets that will help you with further information.
+You will also find an Application for DOR services and a pamphlet that was contributed by the Massachusetts Department of Revenue regarding Paternity.
+More Helpful Information